tgirke/GEN242-2021/content/en/about/syllabus.md

 ## Schedule

 <span style="color: red;">Note: this schedule is from a previous offering of this class.
-The final schedule will be released during the first to include student suggestions.</span>
+The final schedule will be released during the first two weeks to include student suggestions.</span>

 |Week     |Topic                                                                |
 |---------|---------------------------------------------------------------------|